-'The Purist' Green Yerba Mate Looseleaf - An easy-drinking tea that wakes you up without the coffee jitters, a crowd favorite. $6 for 1oz, or ~14 cups
+'The Purist' Green Yerba Mate - An easy-drinking tea that wakes you up without the coffee jitters.
+A crowd favorite!

-Roasty Toasty Mate Looseleaf - Strong and roasted, an excellent coffee alternative. $6 for 1oz, or ~14 cups
+Roasty Toasty Mate - Strong and roasted, an excellent coffee alternative.

 Wake Up!
-Caffeinated Rooibos Mate Looseleaf - An exclusive blend you won't find anywhere else!
-Antioxidant-rich and supersmooth. $7 for 1oz, or ~14 cups
+Caffeinated Rooibos Mate - An exclusive blend you won't find anywhere else!
+Antioxidant-rich and super smooth.

-Roasted Ginger Chai Mate Looseleaf - Ginger and traditional chai spices give a warming kick to this smooth green mate. $6 for 1oz, or ~14 cups
+Roasted Ginger Chai Mate - Ginger and traditional chai spices give a warming kick to this smooth green mate.

 If you enjoyed this piece, subscribe to the MA Blog so you never miss another!
 It's all about tea, alternatives to matcha, antioxidants and smashing the pseudo-science myths peddled by the wellness industry.
 Also, don’t worry we hate spam as much as you do: we won't send any marketing emails.
 Any new teas or occasional offers are simply included in the regular "latest blog" notifications :-)